 The Gulfstream product line offers an exceptional combination of price, performance and value-added customer preferences in each segment of the mid-cabin to ultra-large-cabin business-jet market.

-The ultra-large-cabin, ultra-long-range Gulfstream G650, powered by two of the new Rolls-Royce BR725 engines, offers the longest range, fastest speed, largest cabin and the most-advanced cockpit in the Gulfstream fleet.
-It is capable of traveling 7,000 nautical miles (12,964 km) at 0.85 Mach or 6,000 nautical miles (11,112 km) at 0.90 Mach.
-Using an advanced aerodynamic design, the G650 has a maximum operating speed of 0.925 Mach, which will make it the fastest civilian aircraft flying.
+The ultra-large-cabin, ultra-long-range Gulfstream G650, offers the largest cabin and the most-advanced cockpit in the Gulfstream fleet.
+Powered by two of the new Rolls-Royce BR725 engines, it is capable of traveling 7,000 nautical miles (12,964 km) at 0.85 Mach or 6,000 nautical miles (11,112 km) at 0.90 Mach.
+Using an advanced aerodynamic design, the G650 has a maximum operating speed of 0.925 Mach.
 It can climb to a maximum altitude of 51,000 feet (15,545 m), allowing it to avoid airline-traffic congestion and adverse weather.
 The G650 features the most technologically advanced PlaneView II cockpit with a number of enhancements including: four 14-inch (36 cm), adaptive, liquid-crystal displays; three standard PlaneBook® computer tablets; a smaller pedestal; a standby multifunction controller that combines current display controller functionality with standby flight instruments; and a fully automatic, three-dimensional scanning weather radar with an integral terrain database for efficient ground-clutter elimination.
 In addition, the G650 uses the Gulfstream Enhanced Vision System (EVS II), the Synthetic Vision-Primary Flight Display (SV-PFD) system and Head-Up Display (HUD II).
 The aircraft offers a full three-axis fly-by-wire system that delivers flight-envelope protection, increased redundancy and reduced maintenance.
 In November 2011, the G650 received its PTC from the FAA.

 The large-cabin, ultra-long-range Gulfstream G550 can fly up to 51,000 feet (15,545 m) at speeds up to Mach 0.885.
 Powered by two Rolls-Royce BR710 engines, the G550 can fly eight passengers and four crewmembers 6,750 nautical miles (12,501 km).
 The G550 also features the PlaneView cockpit.
 The G550's standard equipment includes the Gulfstream Enhanced Vision System and the Gulfstream Signature Cursor Control Devices.
 The fully equipped G550 offers a choice of cabin layouts and option packages.
 Dependent upon the configuration, the G550 can accommodate 14 to 18 passengers.
 The aircraft received FAA certification in August 2003 and validation from the European Aviation Safety Agency (EASA) in March 2004.
 The G550 entered service in September 2003.
 In early 2004, the G550 team was awarded the 2003 Collier Trophy, the most prestigious award in aviation in North America.